-- 1.1 The government published a 'prospectus' for the reform of the Housing Revenue Account, HRA, Subsidy System, HRASS, on 25th March and requested responses to the consultation contained within it by 6 July we have received confirmation from the Department for Communities and Local Government, CLG, that our response will be given due consideration if we respond by 7 July. - Overall, the Council's HRA is currently in surplus but will lose the benefit of additional funds currently available as a result of the Arms Length Management Organisation, ALMO, settlement from next financial year.
-This will mean that the Council will start to make significant payments of negative subsidy at that point. - 1.3 The offer from the government implied by the prospectus, is that debt would remain around current levels but be capped at that level.
-This is clearly better than the alternative that would see increasing levels of negative subsidy paid to the government over time. - 1.4 There are some concerns set out in a proposed consultation response attached at Appendix 2 and overall, the recommendation included in this report is to strongly welcome the proposals, but to also plead for some technical adjustments to the calculations rather than the principles proposed. - 1.5 The Coalition Government's Housing Minister has stated that he wishes to 'review the review' started by the previous Labour Government, but accepts that the current system is in need of reform.
-He has also signalled that the government is minded to continue with the process already begun and to consider responses to this consultation with a view to implementation.
+- 1.1 The government published a 'prospectus' for the reform of the Housing Revenue Account, HRA, Subsidy System, HRASS, on 25th March and requested responses to the consultation contained within it by 6th July.
+Clarification has been sought from CLG that a response received on 7th July will be considered. - Overall, the HRA is currently in surplus but will lose the benefit of additional funds currently available as a result of the ALMO settlement from next financial year.
+This will mean that the Council will start to make significant payments of negative subsidy at that point. - 1.3 The offer from the government implied by the prospectus is that debt would remain around current levels but be capped at that level.
+This is clearly better than the alternative that would see increasing levels of negative subsidy paid to the government over time. - 1.4 There are some concerns set out in a proposed consultation response attached at Appendix 2, but overall the recommendation is to strongly welcome the proposals. - 1.5 The Housing Minister has stated that he wishes to 'review the review', but that the current system is in need of reform.
 The principles being followed in the prospectus do allow delegation to local level, and also generate an overall capital receipt for central government.